 For example, the ECMWF crop weather forecast includes 51 members, and these 51 forecasts start to become different quickly after about a week.
 The CropProphet yield and production models are applied to each of the ensemble members in turn, leading to an ensemble of yield and production forecasts.
 It is also important to note that each weather forecast model (GFS, CFSv2, ECMWF) has its own systematic biases relative to the PRISM and ERA5 data that CropProphet relies on, and therefore the first step in the weather outlook process is to perform a bias correction for each county and each weather variable.

-After bias correction, each of the ensemble member forecasts is used to generate a county-level crop weather forecast, and then the median of the forecasts is calculated for each county; this provides the “expected 15/30-day change” for the CropProphet interface (as in the example above).
+After bias correction, each of the ensemble member forecasts is used to generate a county-level crop weather forecast.
+These county-level forecasts are production weighted to calculate the national yield forecast.
+The median yield forecast of the 51 possible forecasts is considered to be the most likely case; this provides the “expected 15/30-day change” for the CropProphet interface (as in the example above).

-In the examples above, the difference between the worst-case and best-case CFSv2 outlooks for corn production is almost 200 million bushels, and this represents a plausible range of uncertainty for how the corn production forecast will change over the next 30 days.
+In the examples above, the difference between the worst-case and best-case ECMWF outlooks for corn production is almost 6 bu/ac, and this represents a plausible range of uncertainty for how the corn production forecast will change over the next 14 days.
 The two extremes are determined by finding the minimum and maximum national aggregated yield among the ensemble members and then creating county-level maps of the forecast changes caused by those two members.